On the Hilbert space derived from the Weil distribution: Proof of Theorem and its refinement

-It is clear that the composition of maps \eqref{eq_103} and \eqref{eq_104} agrees with the map $F \mapsto \psi_F$ of Theorem \ref{thm_1}, and we showed in the previous part that the map \eqref{eq_103} is an isometric isomorphism (up to a constant multiple).
-Therefore, it suffices to show that the map \eqref{eq_104} gives an isometric isomorphism.
+(2) It is clear that the composition of the inverse of \eqref{EQ_508} and \eqref{EQ_509} agrees with the map $F \mapsto \psi_F$ of Theorem \ref{thm_1_1} including the equality for norms, and we observed in the proof of Lemma \ref{lem_5_2} that the map \eqref{EQ_508} is an isometric isomorphism up to the multiple $\sqrt{2\pi}$.
+Therefore, it suffices to show that the map \eqref{EQ_509} gives an isometric isomorphism up to the multiple $\sqrt{2}$.